addiscent/vagrant-ruby-rails/README.md

               .
               .

 The build tools will output numerous status/progress messages.
-If you are using a terminal which is configured to show color text, most of the informational messages displayed are green in color, but, some will also be red-color text output.
-The output messages are color coded by _Vagrant_; green messages indicate those of STDOUT, red messages indicate those of STDERR.
+If you are using a terminal which is configured to show color text, most of the informational messages displayed are green in color, but, some are red-color text output.
+The output messages are color coded by _Vagrant_; green messages indicate those of STDOUT from the _guest-vbox_, while red messages indicate those of STDERR from the _guest-vbox_.

 Red-color messages are common, they do not indicate an error has definitely occured; the author of that particular software simply chose to use STDERR to output trace/status messages.
 Typically, if the build fails, it will often stop with an obvious error message, but in some unusual cases it does not.
 After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate a legitimate error.
 If you believe _The Build_ did not complete successfully, see the section near the end of this document titled, "If _The Build_ Fails".